MagicJinn/Quantum-Things/wiki/wiki_md/blocks/ender-bridge.md

 ---

-The Ender Bridge theoretically allows you to teleport across your world with no distance limit.
-The only requirement is a line of air blocks between the ender bridge and the ender anchor.
-However the teleportation is not instant, the normal ender bridge takes 5 seconds to teleport you across 100 blocks (“Scans” 20 blocks per second).
-The Prismarine Ender Bridge is much faster and would only take half a second for the same distance (“Scans” 200 Blocks per second).
-Ender Bridges will only check loaded chunks for Ender Anchors, this however is not an issue as the Ender Anchors load the chunk they are in.
+The Ender Bridge allows you to teleport across your world with no distance limit.
+The only requirement is a line of air blocks between the Ender Bridge and an [Ender Anchor](ender-anchor).
+However, the teleportation is not instant.
+The normal Ender Bridge takes 5 seconds to teleport you across 100 blocks ("Scans" 20 blocks per second).
+The Prismarine Ender Bridge is much faster and would only take half a second for the same distance ("Scans" 200 Blocks per second).

-The Bridges start to “search” for an ender anchor once a redstone signal is applied to them, once they find one they will teleport every player in a 2 block radius around them to the ender anchor and then go into cooldown mode where they will stay till they no longer receive a redstone signal.

-*The Bridges ignore the block immediately in front of them so you can place a pressure plate on top of them and still let them face upwards.*
+When powered by a redstone signal, Ender Bridges begin searching for an Ender Anchor in loaded chunks.
+Once found, all players within a 2 block radius are teleported to the Ender Anchor, after which the bridge enters a cooldown that lasts until it no longer receives a redstone signal.
+The block directly in front of the bridge is ignored during the search, allowing you to place a pressure plate on top without blocking upward-facing bridges.

 ## Crafting